graphcommerce-org/graphcommerce/.changeset/curly-mugs-rule.md

 ---
-"@graphcommerce/graphcms-ui": patch
+'@graphcommerce/graphcms-ui': patch
 ---

-Allow blog pages to be nested
+Allow blog pages to be nested.